Biological Functions of Vitamin C

 Sources of Vitamin C

-Although most animals can synthesize their own Vitamin C, humans must obtain it from external sources, as they lack the enzyme necessary for its endogenous production.
-Fortunately, Vitamin C is found in a variety of foods, making it relatively easy to incorporate into our daily diet.
-Some rich sources of Vitamin C include:
+Although most animals can synthesize their own vitamin C, humans must obtain it from external sources, as they lack the enzyme necessary for its endogenous production.
+Fortunately, vitamin C is found in a variety of foods, making it relatively easy to incorporate into our daily diets.
+Some rich sources of vitamin C include:

 -